hifiberry/hifiberry-os/doc/docker.md

 - Remember that docker containers are stateless.
 Don't expect data in a container to persist.
 Always store data that needs to be persistant in /data/docker/\<appname\>
 - Minimize writes to the SD card
+- Add 0.0.0.0: to the exposed ports to avoid a bug that prevents the containers from starting.

 ## Example